rodrigosantos003/cash-register/README.md

 # cash_register
 Caixa Registadora- Rodrigo Santos &amp; João Fernandes

-This app was developed by me and my classmate João Fernandes.
-We did this because we had an event that consists on sell food to raise money to our class finalists trip.
+This app was developed by us because we had an event that consists on sell food to raise money to our class finalists trip.

 C# and SQL were the languages used on this app.